-We've built our style specification.
-We've configured Claude or ChatGPT with detailed instructions about sentence length, vocabulary preferences, and rhetorical patterns.
-We generate our first piece of content.
+We've built our style spec.
+We've set up Claude or ChatGPT with clear rules.
+These cover sentence length, word choices, and rhetorical patterns.
+We make our first piece of content.

-It's... not quite right.
-Better than the generic output we got before—the sentence lengths are closer to our patterns, the vocabulary feels more familiar.
+It's.. not quite right.
+It's better than before.
+The sentence lengths are closer.
+The words feel more like ours.
 But something's still off.
-The rhythm doesn't flow the way our writing does.
-The tone oscillates between spots that feel like us and spots that feel like a corporate blog post.
+The rhythm doesn't flow right.
+The tone swings between spots that feel like us and spots that feel like a bland blog post.

 This is normal.
-The specification is only the starting point.
-The real work is evaluation and iteration.
+The spec is just the start.
+The real work is testing and refining.

 Building an Evaluation Rubric

-Most writers evaluate AI output with a single question: "Does this sound good?"
+Most writers judge AI output with one question: "Does this sound good?"
 That's the wrong question.
-"Good" is subjective and varies by mood, context, and how much coffee we've had.
-The right question is: "Does this match our measurable patterns?"
+"Good" is vague.
+It shifts with mood, context, and caffeine.
+The right question is: "Does this match our patterns?"

 The Five-Point Voice Evaluation